boustrophedon/extrasafe/design.md

 - SafetyContext
 This is the entry point.
 You create a SafetyContext, in which you gather rules via RuleSets, which are then used to generate seccomp rules.
-The seccomp filter is instantiated when `load()` is called, and cannot be removed once loaded.
-If the SafetyContext is created with `all_threads` instead of `this_thread()`, the `SECCOMP_FILTER_FLAG_TSYNC` attr is set, which synchronizes all threads in the process to have the same seccomp filters.
+The seccomp filter is instantiated when `apply*()` is called, and cannot be removed once loaded.
+If the SafetyContext is applied with `apply_to_all_threads` instead of `apply_to_current_thread()`, the `SECCOMP_FILTER_FLAG_TSYNC` attr is set, which synchronizes all threads in the process to have the same seccomp filters.
 - RuleSet
 A trait that provides a collection of simple and conditional rules.
 You can think of this as a facet of a security policy, like allowing IO, network, or clock access.
 There are implementors provided by extrasafe and you can also define your own.
 - Rule